Trainee Advocate

 • Recent clear criminal record certificate.

-When the Legal Council is convinced that the applicant holds the qualifications stated above, enters applicant’s name in a book kept by the Chief Registrar, which is called «Registry of Trainee Advocates» and the Chief Registrar issues him/her a Certificate of Trainee Advocate.
+When the Legal Council is convinced that the applicant holds the qualifications stated above, enters applicant’s name in a book kept by the Chief Registrar, which is called «Register of Trainee Advocates» and the Chief Registrar issues him/her a Certificate of Trainee Advocate.
+The Chief Registrar informs the Council of the Cyprus BAR Association for every new registration.

 There are no fees applicable.